HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-pregnancyintent-intro.md

 **Profile specific implementation guidance:**

-- For representing the patient's *pregnancy status* use the [US Core Pregnancy Status Observation Profile].
+- For representing the patient's *pregnancy status* use the [US Core Observation Pregnancy Status Profile].
+- The [US Core Pregnancy Intent Codes] value set includes SNOMED CT codes and the HL7 V3 code for the concept "unknown".
+These codes have historically been used to communicate the pregnancy intent of a patient.

 {% include link-list.md %}